What Are Sweden’s Household Examination Records (Husförhörslängder)?

 So in 1628, the Swedish people and the government concluded that instead of taking the grain as a tax, the people could instead pay the tax with money.
 Everyone over the age of 12 had to pay this tax.
 The Swedish parish worked with the government to help collect this tax.

-To learn more about the Swedish Mantal’s Tax, you can read our blog What Are The Swedish Mantal Tax Records?
+To learn more about the Swedish Mantal Tax, read our blog, What Are The Swedish Mantal Tax Records?
 History & Genealogy Research Tips by clicking here.

 The Church And Sweden’s Household Examination Records (Husförhörslängder)